ibabushkin/ibabushkin.github.io/Binding Capstone to Haskell - Part 1.md

-# Binding Capstone to Haskell
+# Binding Capstone to Haskell - Part 1

 This blogpost is a few different things at the same time: